dallonby/staticAltitudeCorrection/README.md

 Difference between static and mobile data are compared and a altitude computed which includes differential correction data from the static barometer.

-GitHub created December 17th 2017.
+Private GitHub created April 14th 2016.
+Public GitHub created December 17th 2017.